 Interaction of mental health with activity of the kynurenine and catecholamine pathways, and systemic serotonin and dopamine availability

-Peripheral and central nervous system inflammation has been identified as a neuroimmune mechanism contributing to mental disorder such as depression or , anxiety and mental stress (Brown et al., 2021; Schwarcz et al., 2012; Vancassel et al., 2018).
+Peripheral and central nervous system inflammation has been identified as a neuroimmune mechanism contributing to mental disorder such as depression or anxiety and mental stress (Brown et al., 2021; Schwarcz et al., 2012; Vancassel et al., 2018).
 Mechanistically, sickness behavior which accompanies acute inflammation and shares many similarities to depression, was postulated to involve the kynurenine and catecholamine pathway (Dantzer et al., 2008; Maes et al., 2012; Vancassel et al., 2018).
 Additionally, kynurenine pathway metabolites can exert there effects via interference with neuronal signaling, e.g. with glutamatergic receptors (Brown et al., 2021; Schwarcz et al., 2012).
 Markers of kynurenine pathway activity such as TRP, KYN or KYN/TRP were associated with symptoms of depression in recent metaanalyses (Fellendorf et al., 2022; Hunt et al., 2020; Marx et al., 2020).
 Inflammatory markers were also associated with elevated PHE/TYR indicative of reduced dopamine availability and proposed to contribute to depression in cancer (Hüfner et al., 2015) and trauma (Hüfner et al., 2019).
 The potential role of persisting inflammation and TRP depletion in persistent somatic symptoms and mental disorders in COVID-19 convalescents was proposed in recent hypothesis papers (Bower et al., 2022; Eroğlu et al., 2021).
 There is first clinical evidence for concomitantly elevated markers of inflammation, kynurenine pathway activity and lowered TRP availability in COVID-19 patients suffering from persistent symptoms (Bizjak et al., 2022), cognitive impairment (Cysique et al., 2022), or symptoms of anxiety, depression and mental stress (Kucukkarapinar et al., 2022; Matits et al., 2023).
 In the SIMMUN cohort, clinically relevant symptoms of depression (HADS) and mental stress (PSS-4) along with the inflammatory marker NEO could were associated with lower TRP values and a higher KYN/TRP ratio, respectively.
 In the INCOV cohort, inflammation was also identified to affect circulating serotonin, TRP, as well as kynurenine pathway metabolites KYN and QUIN.
 Hence, the additive effects of inflammation, infection, mental stress and age may disrupt the homeostasis of the kynurenine and catecholamine pathways and predispose to depressive or anxious disorders in COVID-19 patients (Bower et al., 2022; Dantzer et al., 2008).

 Most evidence on the relevance of the peripheral neurotransmitter levels in mental disorders is delivered by observational studies, whereas in vivo experimental reports are scarce (Brown et al., 2021).
 In the periphery, liver, mesenteric organs and vasculature are the main sites of TRP, serotonin and dopamine metabolism (Badawy, 2017; Goldstein et al., 1999; Lukić et al., 2022; Meiser et al., 2013).
 Although kynurenine pathway metabolites were postulated to pass the blood-brain barrier (Brown et al., 2021; Schwarcz et al., 2012; Vancassel et al., 2018), mental disorders are not consistently paralleled by uniform and reproducible changes in dopamine, serotonin, and kynurenine pathway metabolites in the central nervous system (Brown et al., 2021; Clark et al., 2016; Miller et al., 2008).
 Clinical evidence for the serotonin theory of depression was also questioned in a recent systematic review (Moncrieff et al., 2022).
 Whether there is a causal association of inflammatory and infection-related factors with mental disorders frequently observed in COVID-19 patients (Al-Aly et al., 2021; Huang et al., 2021; Hüfner et al., 2022; Sahanic et al., 2023), needs further validation.